PPC, SOLUTIONS 8

 In other words, for every dollar you spend on advertising, how much do you get back?

-It’s actually pretty simple to determine your current ROAS percentage.
-First, you’ll need to calculate:
+It’s actually pretty simple to calculate.
+First, you’ll need to determine:

 - How much money you spent on Google Ads (ad spend)

 - How much money you made on the products sold by those ads (revenue)